IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 What is the difference between FODMAP intolerance and food allergy?

 FODMAP intolerance relates to the poor absorption of certain carbohydrates, leading to fermentation and digestive symptoms.
 Food allergy involves the immune system producing IgE antibodies against specific food proteins.
-A specific IgE blood test can help distinguish allergic sensitisation from carbohydrate malabsorption.
+The mechanisms are different, though symptoms can overlap significantly.
+A specific IgE blood test can help distinguish allergic sensitisation from carbohydrate malabsorption, providing useful information for dietary planning.

 Can I have both FODMAP sensitivity and a food allergy?